OSGeo/OSGeoLive-doc/en/quickstart/postgis_quickstart.rst

    4005 | EPSG      | +proj=longlat +a=6377492.018 +b=63...
   (10 rows)

 This confirms we have a spatially-enabled database.
-The ``geometry_columns`` table has the job of telling PostGIS which tables are spatially-enabled.
+The ``geometry_columns`` view has the job of telling PostGIS which tables are spatially-enabled.
 This is the next step.